Toward a Better Monitoring Statistic for Profile Monitoring via Variational Autoencoders: Introduction

 \section{Introduction}

-In recent years; variability, affordability, and ubiquity of imaging and profile sensors in modern industrial systems create an abundance of high-dimensional (HD) profiles.
-HD profile monitoring, refers to the procedure to quickly detect the change of HD profiles is an important problem in modern industrial systems.
-In literature, profiles can be defined as sensing variables that form a functional relationship of response variables with a set of factors of an experiment.

-For some examples, \Cref{fig:ProfileExamples-a} presents a generalized depiction of 1D profiles commonly found in literature. \Cref{fig:ProfileExamples-b} depicts images (i.e., 2D profiles) acquired from a hot steel rolling process, providing a typical example of HD profile.
-Each image in the example has more than two thousand pixels.
+Profile monitoring has attracted a growing interest in the literature in the past decades for its ability to construct control charts with much better representations for certain types of process measurements \parencite{Woodall2004-bp,Woodall2007-xs,Maleki2018-uo}.
+A profile can be defined as a functional relationship between the response variables and explanatory variables or spatiotemporal coordinates.
+In this work, we focus on the case where the profiles generated from the process are high-dimensional, \ie, the number of such explanatory variables or spatiotemporal coordinates are large.
+Specifically, we focus on the case where profiles are observed in a high-dimensional space, but profile-to-profile variation lies on a nonlinear low-dimensional manifold.
+Our motivating example of such high-dimensional profiles is presented in \ref{fig:Rolling} below, in which we exhibit a sample of surface defect image profiles collected from a hot steel rolling process.

-A common way to tackle the problem of profile monitoring is to assume a parametric regression profile.
-Parametric profile monitoring techniques model the relationship between the explanatory variables and response using a parametric function.
-Process monitoring techniques can then be used on the coefficients of this function.
-For example, linear profile monitoring assumes that the profile can be represented by a simple linear model and the slope and intercept can be monitored \cite{zhu2009monitoring}.
-Zou \etal utilized a multivariate linear regression model for profiles with the LASSO penalty and used the regression coefficients for Phase-II monitoring \cite{zou2012lasso}.
-However, linearity assumption often does not hold for the profile data.
-To address this challenge, nonlinear parametric models are proposed \cite{Williams2007-ty,Jensen2009-tu,Noorossana2011-oj, Maleki2018-uo}.
-A major drawback of parametric profile monitoring techniques is that they require the parametric functions to be known, which can be unrealistic for complex profiles.
+In literature, profile monitoring techniques can be categorized by their assumptions on the type of functional relationship.
+For example, linear profile monitoring techniques assumed that the profiles can be represented by a linear function.
+The idea is to extract the slope and the intercept from each profile and monitor its coefficients \parencite{zhu2009monitoring}.
+Regularization techniques can also be used in linear profile estimation.
+For example, \textcite{zou2012lasso} utilizes a multivariate linear regression model for profiles with the LASSO penalty and use the regression coefficients for Phase-II monitoring.
+However, the linear assumption can be quite limiting.
+To address this challenge, nonlinear parametric models are normally proposed \parencite{Williams2007-ty,Jensen2009-tu,Noorossana2011-oj,Maleki2018-uo}.
+These models assume an explicit family of parameterized functions and, their parameters are estimated via nonlinear regression.
+In both cases, the drawback of both linear and nonlinear parametric models is that they assume the parametric form is known beforehand, which might not always be the case in practice.